deckhouse/deckhouse/modules/500-upmeter/docs/README.md

 - **agent** — probes the availability of components and sends the results to the server; runs on the master nodes;
 - **upmeter** — aggregates the results and implements the API server to retrieve them;
 - **front**
-  - **status** — показывает текущий уровень доступности за последние 10 минут (по умолчанию требует авторизации, но её можно отключить).
+  - **status** — shows the current availability level over the previous 10 minutes (this one requires authorization by default, but you can disable it);
-  - **webui** — дашборд со статистикой по пробам и группам доступности (требует авторизации).
+  - **webui** — is a dashboard with statistics on probes and availability groups (requires authorization);
-- **smoke-mini** — постоянное *smoke-тестирование* с помощью StatefulSet, похожего на настоящее приложение.
+- **smoke-mini** — continuous *smoke testing* using a StatefulSet that looks like an actual application.

-Модуль отправляет около 100 показаний метрик каждые 5 минут. Это значение зависит от количества включенных модулей Deckhouse.
+The module sends about 100 metric readings every 5 minutes.
+This figure depends on the number of Deckhouse modules enabled.

 ## Interface

-Пример web-интерфейса:
+Example of a web interface:
 ![](../../images/500-upmeter/image1.png)

-Пример графиков по метрикам из upmeter в Grafana:
+Example of Grafana plots based on upmeter metrics:
 ![](../../images/500-upmeter/image2.png)